 - High school transcripts or GED results

-- SAT or ACT scores—if taken within the past three years, score received must total 1000 combined (critical reading and math only, with a minimum of 450 received on each portion)
+- SAT or ACT scores—if taken within the past three years, old SAT scores must total 1000 minimum (critical reading and math only, with a minimum of 450 received on each section); new SAT scores must total 1080 minimum (critical reading and math sections only).

-If SAT scores are not available or do not qualify, then students will be required to take the National League of Nursing (NLN) pre-R.N. nursing entrance exam at the time of application.
-Expected scores should be within the average range for the overall score and at the 50th percentile or higher for the verbal and 50th percentile or higher for the math.
-Students who will be taking the NLN pre-R.N. entrance exam will need to do so at the time of application.
+If SAT scores are not available or do not qualify, then students will be required to take the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) exam at the time of application.
+Students must meet the standardized benchmark on the TEAS exam.
+Students who will be taking the TEAS exam will need to do so at the time of application.

 Additional requirements for admission consideration: